Living life after loss

 The next few years were full of other changes.
 My daughter moving from NYC to Chicago for work.
 My son getting married.
 My daughter getting engaged.
 So many big changes happening– so much that he’s missing.

 And that is how grief changes over time.

 In the beginning.
 We missed his physical presence.
 I missed talking to him about decisions with the kids, the house, money etc. I missed our trips and meals together.

 We have gotten used to him physically not being with us.
 The kids have gotten used to not being able to call him with questions or to get advice.
 I’ve remarried and am very happy in my new life.

 The grief now is the sadness for him and what he has missed.
 He has missed so many big events in the kids’ lives.
-He’s missed one wedding, and will miss another.
+He’s missed one wedding and will miss another.
 The one he will miss is for his daughter so he won’t be there to walk her down the aisle.
 He never got to meet my son’s wife or my daughter’s fiancé.
 He doesn’t know what work they are both doing.
-What they look like as adults.
+He doesn’t know what they look like as adults.

 When I allow my mind to go there- thinking of all that he has missed.
 My heart breaks all over again.
 I also grieve for what my kids have lost by not having him in their lives for nine years.
 It’s heartbreaking to me.

 I do understand that the pain of grief means that someone we loved very much is worth the pain.
 That pain is there because we all loved him BIG!!